leohliao/interview_study_guide/interviewQuestions/css-questions.md

 #### Q005.
 Describe z-index and how stacking context is formed.
 - Z-index controls the vertical stacking order of elements that overlap.
 - Stacking context is a three-dimensional conceptualization of HTML elements an imaginary z-axis relative to the user.
 Stacking contexts are treated as a single unit in the parent stacking context.
-* Describe BFC(Block Formatting Context) and how it works.
+#### Q006.
+Describe BFC(Block Formatting Context) and how it works.
+- The region in which the layout of block boxes occurs and in which floats interact with other elements.
+The positioning and clearning of floats apply only to the elements in the same block formatting context.

-* What are the various clearing techniques and which is appropriate for what context?
+#### Q007.
+What are the various clearing techniques and which is appropriate for what context?
+- The problem with floated object is that they don't add to the height of the object they reside in properly.
+To solve this problem, we clear the float.
+- First way (Old School Method): `.clear {clear:both;}`
+- Second way (Overflow): `.clear {overflow:hidden;}`

 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?